EVENTS Calendar

 If interested in joining on Zoom, the link is in Slack at the top of the Worship channel reach out to revdenise@gnuuc.org to join this channel.

-This fall we’re offering UU Compass, a multi-generational class (teens through adults) based on the Starting Point curriculum from Soul Matters.
+This fall we’re offering UU Compass, a multi-generational small group (teens through adults) based on the Starting Point curriculum from Soul Matters.

 UU Compass is not a lecture series — it’s an experience.